COVID-19 Information Read the Latest

 A routine visit to the pediatrician revealed Sava’s rare liver disease.
 With no outward symptoms, his family was surprised to learn that their four-month-old’s liver was enlarged.
-Several weeks of additional testing and exams confirmed a diagnosis of Alfa-1 antitrypsin, a genetic disease that can cause blood vessel inflammation and lung, liver, and skin problems.
+Several weeks of additional testing and exams confirmed a diagnosis of Alpha-1 antitrypsin, a genetic disease that can cause blood vessel inflammation and lung, liver, and skin problems.

 Doctors informed Sava’s family that a liver transplant was the only option to save his life as his disease progressed.
 Since they were equipped with this knowledge early on, they had time to discuss transplant with their family and friends and research Sava’s care.